Get to know the graduate students in the Department of Communication and Rhetorical Studies for the 2024-25 academic year!

 Fun Fact

-A first-generation Brazilian immigrant born in Maryland, I graduated from Towson University with a bachelor of arts in communications studies.
+A first-generation Brazilian immigrant born in Maryland, Ash graduated from Towson University with a Bachelor of Arts degree in communications studies.
+In her free time, she is a game designer, digital artist, and miniature painter.

 Why CRS?

-I was interested in rhetorical and cultural studies in my undergrad experience, and I wanted to continue my education by broadening my studies on rhetoric.
+I was interested in rhetorical and cultural studies in my undergraduate experience, and I wanted to continue my education by broadening my studies on rhetoric.

 Fun Fact